Automating script build/execution from the command-line.

 See also text editors, citation management, academic writing workflow, python, cloud computing a.k.a. cloud wrangling, open notebook science, scientific computation workflows, scientific workbooks.

 Argh!
-Too damn many options, that’s for sure, all offering marginal improvements over make, all with uncertain lifespan.
+Too damn many options, that’s for sure, all offering marginal improvements over make, all with uncertain lifespan and different faults.
 Therefore, arranged in descending order of an undisclosed combination of my perception of

 - trendiness, and